Undergraduate Theater B.A.

-The Bachelor of Arts degree in Theater provides a liberal arts education and pre-professional training in a comprehensive program that uniquely combines the study of the arts, humanities and sciences with exploration of the principle areas of theater practice.
+The bachelor of arts degree with a major in Theater provides a liberal arts education and pre-professional training in a comprehensive program that uniquely combines the study of the arts, humanities and sciences with exploration of the principle areas of theater practice.

-The program is designed to insure that students graduate with a sound humanistic and experiential base for further pursuits in education and in life beyond the university.
+The program is designed to ensure that students graduate with a sound humanistic and experiential base for further pursuits in education and in life beyond the university.

 The comprehensive program in theater combines a critical study of theater with experiential practice in one or more of its component parts.
 Students explore the various areas of theater to build a foundation for future creative work.

-To receive Dean's Honors in the School of Theater, Film and Television, you must have at least 12 graded units per term with a grade-point average of 3.8 for less than 16 units of work (3.7 GPA for 16 or more units.)
-The honor is posted on your transcript for the appropriate term.
-You are NOT eligible for Dean's Honors in any given term, if you receive an Incomplete or Not Passed (NP) grade, change a grade or repeat a course.
+To receive Dean's Honors in the School of Theater, Film and Television, students must have at least 12 graded units per term with a grade-point average of 3.8 for less than 16 units of work (3.7 GPA for 16 or more units.)
+The honor is posted on student transcripts for the appropriate term.
+Students are NOT eligible for Dean's Honors, in any given term, if an Incomplete or Not Passed (NP) grade is received, if a change is made to a grade or if a course is repeated.